 The course material is tailor-made to the context of Malaysian primary and secondary school English language teachers where the focus is language learning within the context of language teaching.
 The year-long training is delivered in a blended mode of face-to-face quality learning provided by qualified teacher trainers and an equal number of online hours facilitated by certified e-moderators.

 The British Council and the Ministry of Education work hand in hand to ensure that Pro-ELT maintains high standards and meets its objectives.
-Apart from internal British Council and MoE continuous project assessment, external international consultants will also develop a Monitoring and Evaluation Framework to ensure the quality and success of Pro-ELT.
+Apart from internal British Council and MoE continuous project assessment, external international consultants has also developed a Monitoring and Evaluation Framework to ensure the quality and success of Pro-ELT.